 If you get one of these calls report it.
 Call the OIG real hotline at (800) 269-0271.
 (If you are deaf or hard of hearing TTY number is (866) 501-2101.
 You can also file a fraud report online at the OIG’s website.

-Have you experience an increase in impostor calls?
-Where you scared?
+Have you experienced an increase in impostor calls?
+Were you scared?
 Did you fall for the scam, and if you did, please share your story.
 Your experience may help someone avoid becoming a victim.
 Send your comments to email@example.com.
 In the subject line put “Social Security Scam.”

 Retirement Rants and Raves